douglasmunro/douglasmunro.github.io/RESUME.md

 ### Consultant, The Liberal Democrats
 *August 2024 - September 2024*

 Seconded to the Liberal Democrat Whips' Office to advise on the service delivery of a pooled research service for Liberal Democrat MPs, following the recent election.
 Produced a report with recommendations for service level changes.
-During the project I;
+Project included;

-- Evaluated the current service model.
+- Evaluating the current service model.
-- Planned and delivered survey of users.
+- Planning and delivering user survey.
-- Conducted focus groups.
+- Conducting focus groups.

 ### Caseworker, Wendy Chamberlain MP
 *March 2020 - September 2022*